FusionProGamer9/demonlist/README.md

-# Welcome to the maintained Geometry Dash LorerGDLS List repo!
+# Welcome to the maintained Geometry Dash Alternative DemonList repo!

 # FAQ